 Podocytes are involved in the filtration of the blood plasma that takes place in the glomerulus.
 They are also important for preserving the structure of the glomerulus.
 Together with the endothelium and the basal lamina, podocytes are the third component of the filtration barrier.
 This barrier selects molecules according to their size and electrical charge, so that large molecules and ions are not allowed to cross.
 The less selective part of the barrier is the diaphragm slit between the interdigital processes of podocytes.

 Podocytes contribute to the basal lamina by synthesizing and releasing some of its components.
 Basal lamina contains type IV collagen, laminin, entactin, agrin and perlecan.
 It is in permanent renewing, and this is essential for filtering.
 Therefore, podocytes are also responsible for the filtration capability of the basal lamina.
 Furthermore, failures in interdigital processes led to filtering flaws and some pathologies like proteinuria.

-The mechanical resistance of podocytes counterstans the hydraulic pressure of blood in capillaries, avoiding the breakage or distortion of the blood vessels.
+The mechanical resistance of podocytes withstands the hydraulic pressure of blood in capillaries, avoiding the breakage or distortion of the blood vessels.
 The mechanical strength is provided by the interdigital processes, which contain a cytoskeleton made up of mainly actin filament that is connected to the basal lamina through integrins.
-The ability of actin/myosin for producing contractions make adjustable the intensity and pressure of the wrapping around the capillaries, which also influence the filtration capacity.
+The ability of actin/myosin for producing contractions make adjustable the intensity and pressure of the wrapping around the capillaries, which also influences the filtration capacity.